emariecovey/stock-analysis/README.md

 # Stock Analysis

 ## Overview of the Project
 This project is for Steve, who is analyzing 12 green energy stocks' performance to help his parents diversify their investment portfolio.
 Stock data is from 2017 and 2018 and includes tickers, dates, prices of stocks throughout the day, and volume.
+The code was originally written for the analysis, and a second code was refractored to see if it could run more efficiently.
 Code in the green_stocks.xlsm file is the original code, and code in the VBA_Challenge.xlsm code is refractored.

 ## Results
 ### 2017 vs 2018 Stock performance